What is mortgage insurance?

 In the early days of mortgage lending, the government-run Federal Housing Administration (FHA) was the only organization that would guarantee mortgage loans with low down payments.
 Although the program was immensely popular, getting an FHA loan (and MI) was such a cumbersome process that private firms began to compete.

-But while the FHA may insure the entire loan amount against default, PMI typically covers 30 percent or less, so it removes some (but not all) of the lender's risk of lending mortgage money.
-That said, should the borrower default, mortgage insurance can offset some, most or even all of the lender's loss.
+While the FHA's self-insuring pool covers the lender against a borrower's default for the entire loan amount, PMI typically covers 30 percent or less, so it removes some (but not all) of the lender's risk of lending mortgage money to a low-down payment borrower.
+As such, should the borrower default, mortgage insurance can offset some, most or even all of the lender's loss.

 Along with lenders and mortgage investors, mortgage insurers suffered considerable losses in the housing market downturn, with several going out of business altogether.
 At the moment, there are six prominent mortgage insurers: Essent Guaranty, National Mortgage Insurance Corporation, Genworth Mortgage Insurance, Radian Mortgage Insurance, ARCH Mortgage Insurance Company and Mortgage Guaranty Insurance Corporation (MGIC).
 Most policies are issued by one of these firms, although some larger lenders may self-insure the mortgages they make.

 Overall, PMI is a good thing; it helps turn hundreds of thousands of would-be homebuyers into homeowners every year.
 It can become needlessly costly, though, if the policy runs on for years when it’s no longer needed.